atbcb/usab-uswds/_ada-guides/chapter-6-toilet-rooms.md

 ![Man standing in ambulatory accessible toilet compartment and gripping both parallel grab bars.
-Figure: Ambulatory accessible compartment that is 35" -- 37" min. wide and 60" min. deep.
-Water closet centerline is 17" -- 19" from side partition.
-Grab bars are provided on both sides and must be 12" max. from the back wall, 42" long min. and extend 54" min. to the front of the compartment.]({{ site.baseurl }}{{ page.image-directory }}chapter6/toilet-rooms/68-69.png){: .img-large}
+Figure: Ambulatory accessible compartment that is 35 inches to 37 inches minimum wide and 60 inches minimum deep.
+Water closet centerline is 17 inches to 19 inches from side partition.
+Grab bars are provided on both sides and must be 12 inches maximum from the back wall, 42 inches long minimum and extend 54 inches minimum to the front of the compartment.]({{ site.baseurl }}{{ page.image-directory }}chapter6/toilet-rooms/68-69.png){: .img-large}

-![Water closet in ambulatory accessible compartment with a seat height 17" -- 19" and grab bars that are 33" -- 36" high measured to the top of the gripping surface.
+![Water closet in ambulatory accessible compartment with a seat height 17 inches to 19 inches and grab bars that are 33 inches to 36 inches high measured to the top of the gripping surface.
 Note: Water closets must comply, including flush controls which must meet criteria for operable parts if hand-operated.
 Seats cannot be sprung to return to lifted position.
 Requirements for